How do I form a corporation in Missouri?

 Step 9: File for an EIN and review tax requirements

 An Employer Identification Number (EIN) is like a Social Security number but for businesses.
 It’s a unique identifying number you include on important financial paperwork like tax filings.
-You can request your Missouri EIN from the IRS online at no cost.
-You should also register an account with the Missouri Department of Revenue to simplify state-level filing.
+You can request your Missouri EIN from the IRS online at no cost; all corporations are required to have an EIN.

 Step 10: Submit your corporation’s first report

 Every year, your corporation must file an annual report with the Missouri Secretary of State, providing updated information on ownership, the registered agent, and more.
 The report is due every year by the end of the month that the corporation was first incorporated.
 You can file online or via mail.
 The filing fee for the Annual Registration Report filed via paper is $45 compared to just $20 for online filing.
+(Fees are subject to change.)

 How much does it cost to start a corporation in Missouri?